-Cash, cash equivalents and marketable securities were \$521 million as of January 31, 2009 as compared to \$374 million as of January 31, 2008 and \$222 million as of January 31, 2007.
-The increase in cash, cash equivalents and marketable securities during fiscal 2009 occurred primarily as a result of adding \$252 million from cash provided by operating activities, which primarily consists of net income.
-Cash used in investing activities for fiscal 2009 was \$57 million of which \$113 million was used for construction of new stores and was partially offset by the net activity of marketable securities.
-Cash from financing activities in fiscal 2009 of \$22 million was related to exercises of stock options and related tax benefits on stock option exercises.
-Our working capital for fiscal years 2009, 2008 and 2007 was \$483 million, \$266 million and \$231 million, respectively.
+Cash, cash equivalents and marketable securities were \$745 million as of January 31, 2010 as compared to \$521 million as of January 31, 2009 and \$374 million as of January 31, 2008.
+The increase in cash, cash equivalents and marketable securities during fiscal 2010 was primarily a result of \$325 million from cash provided by operating activities as compared to \$252 million in fiscal 2009, that primarily consists of net income and the add back of the non-cash items, depreciation and amortization expense.
+Cash used in investing activities for fiscal 2010 was \$495 million of which \$109 million was used primarily for the construction of new stores and \$386 million was the net activity used for purchases and sales of marketable securities.
+Cash from financing activities in fiscal 2010 of \$10 million was related to exercises of stock options and related tax benefits on stock option exercises.
+Our working capital for fiscal years 2010, 2009 and 2008 was \$618 million, \$483 million and \$266 million, respectively.
 The changes in working capital primarily relate to changes to the volume of cash, cash equivalents, marketable securities and inventories relative to inventory-related payables and store-related accruals.

-During the last three years, we have mainly satisfied our cash requirements through our cash flow from operations.
+During the last three years, we have satisfied our cash requirements through our cash flow from operations.
 Our primary uses of cash have been to open new stores and purchase inventories.
 We have also continued to invest in our direct-to-consumer efforts, wholesale businesses and in our European subsidiaries.
-Cash paid for property and equipment, net of tenant improvement allowances included in deferred rent for fiscal 2009, 2008 and 2007 were \$109 million, \$92 million and \$193 million respectively, and were primarily used to expand and support our store base.
-In fiscal 2007, we substantially completed the construction of our home offices at the Navy Yard resulting in an additional \$82 million of cash paid for property and equipment.
-During fiscal 2010, we plan to construct and open approximately 42 new stores, renovate certain existing stores, expand our Lancaster County, Pennsylvania and Reno, Nevada distribution centers, decrease our catalog circulation by approximately 2 million catalogs to approximately 38 million catalogs, and purchase inventory for our stores, direct-to-consumer and wholesale businesses at levels appropriate to maintain our planned sales growth.
-We plan to decrease the level of capital expenditures during fiscal 2010 to approximately \$110 million.
+Cash paid for property and equipment, net of tenant improvement allowances included in deferred rent for fiscal 2010, 2009 and 2008 were \$109 million, \$109 million and \$92 million respectively, and were primarily used to expand and support our store base.
+During fiscal 2011, we plan to construct and open approximately 45 new stores, renovate certain existing stores, complete an expansion of our home office in Philadelphia, Pennsylvania, modestly increase our catalog circulation by approximately 3 million catalogs to approximately 40 million catalogs, and purchase inventory for our stores, direct-to-consumer and wholesale businesses at levels appropriate to maintain our planned sales growth.
+We plan to increase the level of capital expenditures during fiscal 2011 to approximately \$130 million.
 We believe that our new store, catalog and inventory investments have the ability to generate positive cash flow within a year.
-Improvements to our home office and distribution facilities were necessary to adequately support our growth.
+We believe improvements to our home office and distribution facilities are necessary to adequately support our growth.